#10: The Zeppo

 Season 3, Episodes 21&22

 This episode proves once again that the creators understand the significance of all of the milestones of young adulthood, and that they're very good at giving them a supernatural twist.
 Buffy declares her independence from the council of watchers, and leads the fight against the big bad of the season (The Mayor).
 All of the students fight back, and it's awesome and hopeful and empowering.
 I liked the callback to Xander's military training (obtained through a spell that turned him into a soldier temporarily).
 I also appreciated that Buffy had to appeal to The Mayor's human side, through his connection to faith, in order to defeat him.
-This episode is good, action-y fun.
+This episode is good, action-y fun.#5: The Body

 Season 5, Episode 16

-mother still and lifeless.
+This is the only episode that actually made me cry this time around.
+Buffy arrives home to find hermother still and lifeless.
 She calls 911, she tries to revive her, in the end Joyce is just dead.
 Nothing supernatural is going on--it's a simple case of natural death.
 The entire episode is slow and somber--even the music is absent, and that silence is deafening.
 It captures grief and shock perfectly--with Buffy in denial and then sick with sadness.
 Her friend's reactions are also very well done, just as miserable and helpless.
 Willow loses it over not knowing what to wear when she sees Buffy, and her performance is absolutely heartbreaking.
 No one knows how to deal with ordinary, unexpected death, when there is no enemy to fight and no villain to blame.
 This is one of the saddest things I've ever watched on TV.

 #4:The Becoming